- unsafe.Pointer

 }

-In both languages, the call to the finalizer is not guaranteed and is non-deterministic.
+In both languages, the invocation of the finalizer is not guaranteed and is non-deterministic.

 Do not use SetFinalizer for releasing critical resources (files, sockets).
 The reason is the lack of execution time guarantees.
 Under the hood, finalizers are executed asynchronously in a separate goroutine, and the GC may delay their execution.
-This means resource leaks until the GC starts.
-In Java, finalize() was considered problematic for the same reasons.
-It is better to use explicit closing (Close/AutoCloseable).
+This means resource leaks until the GC runs.
+In Java, finalize() has been recognized as problematic for the same reasons.
+It is better to use explicit closure (Close/AutoCloseable).
 Finalizers are a fallback, not the primary mechanism.

-SetFinalizer is rarely used: in runtime libraries, wrappers over C (cgo), managing off-heap resources.
-Pros — a way to ensure cleanup of resources.
+SetFinalizer is used rarely: in runtime libraries, wrappers over C (cgo), managing off-heap resources.
+Pros — the ability to secure and clean up resources.
 Cons — unpredictability, debugging difficulty, GC overhead.
-In Go, this is a "last resort" tool.
+In Go, it is a "last resort" tool.
 In Java, Cleaner is used similarly — as a safety net.
 In high-load systems, reliance on finalizers can lead to leaks and performance degradation.

 runtime.KeepAlive

-runtime.KeepAlive is a function that tells the compiler and runtime that the object should be considered "alive" until a certain point in the code.
+runtime.KeepAlive is a function that informs the compiler and runtime, that the object should be considered "alive" until a certain point in the code.

-This is necessary because of compiler optimizations.
-Go can determine that a variable is no longer used and "kill" it sooner than you expect.
-GC may free the object before the function completes.
+This is necessary due to compiler optimizations.
+Go can determine, that the variable is no longer used, and "kill" it earlier than you expect.
+GC can free the object before the function ends.

-KeepAlive prevents this: it ensures that the object is considered alive until the KeepAlive call.
+KeepAlive prevents this: it ensures that the object is considered alive until the call to KeepAlive.

 // ASCII diagram: